Superconductivity and topological states in the IV-VI system: (Sn,In)Te and (Pb,Sn)Se.

-By introducing In into SnTe, we succeeded in making a superconducting IV-VI by molecular beam epitaxy and revealed the presence of superconducting fluctuations in the normal state, manifesting in quantum coherent corrections of the conductivity.
+By introducing In into SnTe, we succeeded in making a superconducting SnInTe by molecular beam epitaxy and revealed the presence of superconducting fluctuations in the normal state, manifesting in quantum coherent corrections of the conductivity.
 This material – SnInTe – is a candidate topological superconductor that is free of radioactive and highly toxic elements and can be grown in wafer scale.
 It is thus potentially interesting for the search quasiparticles for topological quantum computing.
+Nanolett.
+22 792 (2022)

 Magnetic III-V materials

 The magnetism in III-Mn-V materials is mediated by mobile charge carriers that result in a finite exchange interaction between Mn atoms.
 The origin of anomalous Hall effect in these materials is however still debated.
 We are examining this specific question in the context of recent theories linking strong anomalous Hall effects to the Berry curvature of the band structure.
-The ability to engineer band crossings in III-Vs using broken gap heterostructures (InAs/GaSb) and strain (GaMnAsP) opens up a new horizon in the our understanding of how magnetic and band effects couple to yield novel spintronic phenomena.
+The ability to engineer band crossings in III-Vs using broken gap heterostructures (InAs/GaSb) and strain (GaMnAsP) opens up a new horizon in our understanding of how magnetic and band effects couple to yield novel spintronic phenomena.
 Phys.
 Rev. B. 105 125301 (2022)

-MBE growth of novel thins films and heterostructures
+MBE growth of novel thin films and heterostructures

 Our method consists in a hybrid approach that combines material synthesis using MBE and CVD with electrical and optical characterization techniques.
 It allows us to produce, measure and identify materials with specific electronic and optical properties that can be integrated into functional devices.
 A list of the synthesis and characterization techniques used in our lab is given below:

-- Molecular beam epitaxy (with the MBE group at Notre Dame – with Prof. Xinyu Liu)
+- Molecular beam epitaxy (with Prof. Xinyu Liu)

 - Chemical vapor deposition